Replace Data Value with Object

 Before you begin with refactoring, see if there are direct references to the field from within the class.
 If so, use Self Encapsulate Field in order to hide it in the original class.

 Create a new class and copy your field and relevant getter to it.
 In addition, create a constructor that accepts the simple value of the field.
-This class will not have a setter since each new field value that is sent to the original class will create a new value object.
+This class won’t have a setter since each new field value that’s sent to the original class will create a new value object.

 In the original class, change the field type to the new class.